Calendar overview

 • My calendars — currently a placeholder; multi-calendar support (Work / Personal / Birthdays, with toggleable visibility) is coming in a later release.

 To make an event, you don't need a button — just click an empty slot on the grid, or drag to sweep out a time range.
+You can also drag any block to move or resize it.
 See Creating and editing events.